unusualcatcher/rakshak/README.md

 Rakshak is a Django-based backend for real-time detection of accidents and fire/smoke events across multiple live camera streams.
-It uses two independently hosted computer vision models (served via Google Colab + ngrok) and exposes a streaming API, a camera management API, and an incident analytics API.
+It uses two independently hosted computer vision models (served via Google Colab and ngrok) and exposes a streaming API, a camera management API, and an incident analytics API.
 A live multi-camera dashboard is included out of the box.

 ---